Depression: Geriatric Depression

 • Change in appetite (that can lead to alarming weight gain or weight loss)

-• Feeling of confusion and inability to hold focus
+• The feeling of confusion and inability to hold focus

 • Suicidal ideation or attempts (need for tricyclic antidepressants)

-There are many possible causes of geriatric depression or late-life depression, and they may be connected with older adults’ health and overall living environment.
+There are many possible causes of the mental condition, and they may be connected with older adults’ health and overall living environment.
 These causes include:

 Pre-existing medical conditions in the family history, like a history of depression, chronic medical illness, cognitive impairment, physical illness, substance misuse, mood disorder, or other disabilities, can affect the mental health of older adults and elderly patients.
-Enduring pain from geriatric depression can take a toll on anyone’s mental health, leading to senescent melancholy.
+Enduring pain from the mental condition can take a toll on anyone’s mental health, leading to senescent melancholy.
 Some medical conditions that can cause depressive disorders in older adults include:

 • Stroke